doofinder/php-doofinder/src/Management/docs/Api/StatsApi.md

 # **bannersDisplay**
 > \Swagger\Client\Model\StatsBannersResult bannersDisplay($from, $to, $hashid, $id, $tz, $device, $format)

-Gets how many times a banner has been shown.
+Gets how many times a banner has been displayed.

 ### Example
 ```php